Recipient resolution in Exchange Server

 Note: The specified maximum message size is inflated by approximately 33% to account for Base64 encoding (for example, the specified value 64 MB results in a realistic maximum message size of approximately 48 MB).

-For more information, see Message size limits in Exchange Server.
+For more information, see Message size and recipient limits in Exchange Server.

 |The recipient can only accept messages from internal senders, and must reject messages from external senders||Mailboxes: Recipients > Mailboxes > select the mailbox > Edit > Mailbox features > Mail flow section > Message delivery restrictions section > View details > Accept messages from section > check or uncheck Require that all senders are authenticated

-Remote mailboxes: Recipients > Mialboxes > select the Office 365 mailbox > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section > check or uncheck Require that all senders are authenticated
+Remote mailboxes: Recipients > Mailboxes > select the Microsoft 365 or Office 365 mailbox > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section > check or uncheck Require that all senders are authenticated

 Mail users: Recipients > Contacts > select the mail user > Edit > Mail flow settings > Message delivery restrictions section > View details > Accept messages from section > check or uncheck Require that all senders are authenticated